Board of Social Justice and Action Mission Activities

 Financial Support of Ministries: Funds are raised primarily by our Christmas and Easter offerings.
 In addition, each year Westmoreland and other UCC churches take up special offerings that support programs outside the local area.
 During Lent, UCC congregations, including Westmoreland, join nine other denominations in One Great Hour of Sharing.
 This offering supports disaster relief, economic development, refugee settlement, and social service around the globe.
 In October, UCC congregations contribute to Neighbors in Need, a nationwide program that funds the promotion of social justice as well as environmental and economic issues.

 Application Process: SJA distributes funds to local service agencies, as well as national and international agencies with special ties to the congregation.
-Please see our Grant Guidelines for information on how to apply, and click here for the application form.
+Please see our Grant Guidelines for information on how to apply.
 The SJA board also advocates for Westmorelanders to become involved with these organizations, because our individual involvement makes a difference.
 The SJA board accepts grant applications each Fall, with a due date of October 1st.
 After careful investigation and consideration by board members, SJA awards most of its grants before the end of November.
 After making awards, board members often arrange to visit our grantees to learn more about how our grants are making a difference.

 Additional Activities: In addition to awarding grants, we also engage in political advocacy for local and international causes important to the UCC and to our congregation.
 Another important facet of SJA is to provide educational sessions related to our mission.
 Westmoreland also serves the greater Washington community through the Volunteer Corps program.
 Five volunteers, usually recent college graduates, live in intentional Christian community while working in social service or advocacy positions for one year.
 A separate Volunteer Corps Board supports and administers this program.
 In addition, Westmorelanders contribute thousands of volunteer hours in support of a variety of causes: